snowwits/openend/README.md

 8. [Credits](#8-credits)

 ## 1. Description
 Sometimes you can't or don't want to watch a e-sports or sports event live.
 But when you are watching the videos later, the titles, previews or durations of videos can often give away the ending.

-For example, if you are watching a best-of-3 series and the video has almost reached its end during second match, you know that it will be a 2:0 victory.
+For example, if you are watching a best-of-3 series and the video has almost reached its end during the second match, you know that it will be a 2:0 victory.

 Or if you are scrolling through a video list to find the semifinals videos and accidentally read the finalists names in the grand final video title, the excitement for the semifinals quickly fades away.

-Open End prevents those kinds of spoilers by hiding certain information on Twitch.tv.
-Its features include:
+Open End brings you a Spoiler-Free Mode to Twitch which prevents those kinds of spoilers by hiding certain information.
+You can easily control on which channels the Spoiler-Free Mode should be active.

 ### 1.1 Installation
 You can install it via the Chrome Web Store: